0 renames as 0.jpg, 1.jpg, 2.jpg… ·

 Quality Settings — The Numbers That Actually Matter

-One counterintuitive insight: compressing at 80% and then converting to WebP typically produces a smaller, better-looking result than trying to hit your target purely through JPEG compression at 60%.
-The WebP encoder is more efficient at preserving the perceptual quality that human eyes care about — so you end up with a file that's both smaller and looks better.
+One counterintuitive takeaway: compressing at 80% and converting to WebP typically produces a smaller, better-looking result than pushing JPEG compression to 60%.
+The WebP encoder is fundamentally more efficient — so you get a file that's simultaneously smaller and cleaner.

 How Compression Moves Your PageSpeed Score